LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/user-guide.md

 ## Configuration

-To enable the manager workspace on your LivePerson Conversational Cloud account, please contact your LivePerson account team.
-Once the feature is on, a new permission will be added to the agent manager profile: “View agent manager workspace”.
+To enable the Manager Workspace on your LivePerson Conversational Cloud account, please contact your LivePerson account team.
+Once the feature is on, a new permission will be added to the agent manager profile: “View agent Manager Workspace”.
 The permission is “On”  by default.

 ![](img/new-manager-workspace-permissions.png){:class="newagent"}

 ### New Agent Workspace

 Here you can also control the permissions for the enhanced Agent Workspace.
 The permission is currently **“Off”** by default.
-We recommend enabling the enhanced Agent Workspace for all managers using the new manager workspace.
-Please note that if the new manager workspace is enabled but the enhanced Agent Workspace **has not been enabled**, managers will be redirected to the old workspace after selecitng a conversation.
+We recommend enabling the enhanced Agent Workspace for all managers using the new Manager Workspace.
+Please note that if the new Manager Workspace is enabled but the enhanced Agent Workspace **has not been enabled**, managers will be redirected to the old workspace after selecitng a conversation.

 ## Filters